kristjanvalur/py-asynkit/README.md

 ### `task_reinsert(task, pos)`

 Takes a _runnable_ task (for example just created with `asyncio.create_task()` or similar) and reinserts it at a given position in the queue.
 Similarly as for `sleep_insert()`, this can be useful to achieve certain scheduling goals.

 ### `task_switch(task, result=None, sleep_pos=None)`

 Immediately moves the given task to the head of the ready queue and switches to it, assuming it is runnable.
-When this call returns, returns `result`.  if `sleep_pos is not None`, the current task will be put to sleep at that position, using `sleep_insert()`.
+When this call returns, returns `result`.
+If `sleep_pos is not None`, the current task will be put to sleep at that position, using `sleep_insert()`.
 Otherwise the current task is put at the end of the ready queue.

 ### `task_is_blocked(task)`